JustinDudley/alg-slice-flip-and-widen/testing/15_notable_test_algs__and_README.txt

   - Y0 X0
   - ZERO solutions
   -  CHECK FOR COMPLETENESS:  This alg supposedly has zero solutions.
 Is that right?
+  - NO.  Turns out for ALL ALGS with an X0, I need to add the base alg to the list of finals for EACH ripple round.
+  - These base algs were getting missed because the CompXpansion logic ONLY looks for comp solutions, whereas these algs are already perfect WITHOUT comps
+  - Before the era of slice substitution, this problem never came up because there was no X0
+  - Most of the algs this catches will be oddballs:  2 S's and a T; a Y2 and a T...
+But some of those are still good algs.

 6.